Luos-io/Documentation/src/pages/low/containers/msg-handling.md

 > **Note:** If you have to deal with high-frequency real-time data, please read [the Streaming page](./streaming.md).

 ## Time-triggered update messages
 Luos provides a standard command to ask a container to retrieve values from a sensor, called `ASK_PUB_CMD`.
-However, sometimes apps need to poll values from sensors, but the act of repeatedly retriving a value using the `ASK_PUB_CMD` command may result in the use of a lot bandwidth and take useless resources.
+However, sometimes apps need to poll values from sensors, but the act of repeatedly retriving a value using the `ASK_PUB_CMD` command may result in the use of a lot bandwidth and take up valuable resources.
 In this kind of polling situation, **you can use the time-triggered auto-update features available from any Luos container**.
 This feature allows you to ask a container to send you an update of any value each X milliseconds.
 To use it, you have to setup targeted container with a message containing a standard time <span class="cust_tooltip">object dictionary<span class="cust_tooltiptext">{{od_def}}</span></span>, but with a specific command associated to it.